I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 This is my show.

-You ask me questions, shut up.
+You ask me a question.

 Don't try to interrupt me.